-Ah… wax candy.
-As a kid, I never really understood the appeal, and frankly, I was a bit afraid of the syrupy contents of some of these.
-But my friends all seemed to enjoy them, and as I’ve found over the years, they were not alone.
-Things like wax lips and Nik-L-Nips are still around today, and still, evoke powerful nostalgic memories for those that had them as kids.
+Ah… wax candy, as a kid I never really understood the appeal.
+Frankly, I was a bit afraid of the syrupy contents of some of these nostalgic candies.
+My friends, on the other hand, all seemed to enjoy them, and as I’ve found over the years, they were not alone.
+Retro candies like the wax lips and Nik-L-Nips are still around today, and still, evoke powerful nostalgic memories for those that had them as kids.

 In lieu of Halloween sneaking up on us, We are sharing a series of trade ads and clippings from the early 70’s era.
 I don’t have much in the way of packaging for any of these wax treats.
 It seems that, for the most part, the packaging was an afterthought (with the exception of Nik-L-Lips) where this category of confection was concerned, and it rarely stood out by itself.
 It was the syrup-filled contents that were the stars of the show and the funny looking lips and buck teeth that gave us one new, outlandish look!
-That was certainly the case in the early 1970’s.
+That was certainly the case in the early 1970s.
+Hankering for a taste of Nik L Nips, we found them for sale on Amazon – click here.

 By my estimate, this era was a time of intense competition between two of the biggest wax novelty candy manufacturers; Glenn Confections and W&F Manufacturing.
 Their ads in the candy trades during this time were full-color and plentiful.
 Which is good for us today, as I get to use those ads to show you a nice cross-section of what was available during my youth.

-Now let’s take a look at what the world of wax candy looked like circa 1970:
+The world of wax candy looked like circa 1970

 I’ll get back to Wowee, but for now, here’s more of the whole Glenn lineup from the period: